 Watching the rise of Donald Trump, Madeleine Albright, former US Secretary of State, included him in a chapter of her book, “Fascism: A Warning.”

 Watching the rise of Donald Trump, Madeleine Albright, former US Secretary of State, included him in a chapter of Fascism: A Warning.
-One of its central messages was about how fascists offer succor to one another, like a group of men about to rape a woman, egging each other on.
+One of its central messages was about how fascists offer succor to one another.
 The rise of Donald Trump gave hope, succor and validation to the misogynist Saudi Prince, to Kim Jong Un, to Bolsanaro, Duterte, Erdogan — all men who glory in their power over others, their ability to inspire fear and terror, in their unrelenting macho egos.

 The terror that targeted people experienced under Trump first became clear to me when I joined the private Facebook group “Pantsuit Nation,” just before Trump’s win in 2016.
 I expected to find Clinton-related, celebratory pre-election chatter, but instead was reading reports from around the country of people suddenly feeling threatened and intimidated by their neighbors, even strangers, who were erupting in hateful outbursts and violence … as if some dark force had been unleashed across the land.

-Now, I understand this has always been here.
+Now, I understand this “dark force” has always been here.
 But it needed the inspiration of Donald Trump as front runner for the GOP to emerge in full regalia.

 And then my own friends and family were threatened: My half-black cousin, called a “N***er” at her Michigan polling place by Trump supporters harassing voters on Election Day.
 She later lost her job because her racist employer felt suddenly empowered to share his thoughts and feelings with her.